giselepereiira/Movie-chatbot/Approach.md

 The available datasets from IMDB, have been chosen to implement the capabilities 1 and 2 since they gather the following needed entities:

-- Title.basics - (Movie) titles;
+- Title.basics - movie titles;

-- Name.basics- People (actor, actress and directors);
+- Name.basics - people as actor, actress and directors;

-- Title_ratings- (movie) ratings;
+- Title_ratings - movie ratings;

-- Title.principals-Relation between titles and people.
+- Title.principals - relation between titles and people.

 Given a large amount of data, the data was imported into a dataset since it would bring more performance of chatbot.
 For this purpose, a relational database - Postgres - was chosen since it can be easily tuned to answer any query in a timely manner [1] (1 second).
 The application ETL used was the Python SQLAlchemy library [2] to create and managed the tables listed above.